INTO-CPS-Association/workspace/README.md

 * Jupyter is available.
 * No longer need to authenticate when opening VNC Desktop.
-* User is now a sudoer, can install debian packages, and user password can be set at container instantiation (via the environmetn variable USER_PW).
+* User is now a sudoer, can install debian packages, and user password can be set at container instantiation (via the environment variable USER_PW).
-* Still need to allow http (Only the virtual desktop itself currently demands HTTPS).
+* All access to services is over http (VNC https is hidden behind reverse proxy).
-* Reverse proxy partially exist, but is not fully functional for vscode and vnc.
+* Reverse proxy exists, BUT VNC's websocket doesn't adhere to supbath structure(!).
 * Still need to get image under 500 MB.